 Who may participate in the Write-On Competition?

-Students pursuing the following degrees may participate in the Write-On Competition: J.D., J.D. with concurrent degree.
+Students pursuing the following degrees may participate in the Write-On Competition: JD, JD with concurrent degree.

 When may I participate in the Write-On Competition?

-No. Each applicant may only participate in one competition.
+No. Each applicant may only participate in one CLR-sponsored competition.
 "Participate" includes those who apply but do not complete the components.

 Where does the competition take place?
 What if I will not be in Berkeley during the competition?

-There is no "in-person" requirement to participate in the write-on.
+There is no "in-person" requirement to participate in the Write-On.
 In past years, applicants have been in other states or other countries while completing the components.
 Please let us know as soon as possible if you will be in a location with unreliable internet or mail and we will try to make reasonable accommodations.

-What are the dates of the 2013 Write-On Competition?
+What are the dates of the 2014 Write-On Competition?

-The write-on for 1Ls will be held from Friday, May 10 - Tuesday, May 21 in 2013.
+The Write-On for 1Ls will be held from Friday, May 9 to Sunday, May 18 in 2014.

-When will I hear about the write-on?
+When will I hear about the Write-On?

 How can I prepare for the Write-On Competition?

 You will not know the case or subject of the casenote until the competition begins.
-However, there are a few things you can do now to prepare for the write-on.
+However, there are a few things you can do now to prepare for the Write-On.
 We suggest joining a journal during your 1L year.
 While membership will not factor into our decision, as a journal member you will become familiar with legal scholarship, bluebooking, and editing guidelines.
 All these skills will help prepare you for the Write-On competition.

 I am a 1L and I plan to take a year or more off before starting my 2L year?
-Can I participate in the write-on and when should I?
+Can I participate in the Write-On and when should I?

-Students planning to take a year or more off before their 2L year must participate in the Write-On Competition immediately following their 1L year and then may defer membership.
+Students planning to take a year or more off before their 2L year must participate in the Write-On Competition immediately following their 1L year and may then defer membership.

 Will CLR consider resumes, past experience, or grades to make membership decisions?

 No. CLR only considers the casenote, the editing packet, and the personal statement.
-We are unique in that we do not consider grades and we believe this fits with the nature of Berkeley Law and gives each student an equal chance to display the skills necessary to be a CLR editor.
-However, past experience with legal scholarship, bluebooking, and editing will show through, and we suggest you participate in other Berkeley Law journals to gain skills.
+We are unique in that we do not consider grades and we believe this fits within the nature of Berkeley Law and gives each student an equal chance to display the skills necessary to be a CLR editor.
+However, past experience with legal scholarship, bluebooking, and editing will show through, and we suggest you participate in other Berkeley Law journals to gain these skills.

 How many students participate and how many are accepted?

-Write On Disability Policy
+Write-On Disability Policy

-2013 Registration Information
+2014 Registration Information